unswexplains/unswexplains.github.io/4547c968dc3d/content.md

+---
+title: "Inspecting and tidying data"
+---

-When you first access a data set, you'll typically need to spend some time understanding it, and tidying it up.
+Before you use a data set, you should make sure you understand it.
+You'll often need to tidy it up, as well.

 # Understanding a data set

-To understand a data set, you need to know the following things:
+To understand a data set, you need to be able to answer two questions:

 **What are the cases?** That is, what are the things that the data is about?
 Are they customers of a certain business?
 People in a certain city?
 Mice in a certain experiment?
 If the data is in a table, these are what the rows of the table represent.

 **What are the variables?** That is, what properties of the cases have been measured?
 First name?
 Location?
 Weight?
 If the data is in a table, these are what the columns of the table represent.
 For each variable you'll want to understand its possible values.
 Are they numbers?
 Text?
 Booleans?
 Dates?
 If they're numbers, are they continuous or discrete?

-Once you answer these questions, you should be able to summarise the data set in a short phrase, such as "Contact information for members of my club", or "Sales of kitchen products in March".
+If you can answer these questions, you should be able to summarise the data set in a short phrase, such as "Contact information for members of my club", or "Sales of kitchen products in March".
 This can help you to name the data set, and to quickly explain it to others.

-Some of these questions might be difficult to answer, and you might need to ask someone who knows the data well, or to consult the data set's documentation (if it has any).
+The questions might be difficult to answer, and you might need to ask someone who knows the data well, or to consult the data set's documentation (if it has any).

 # Tidying-up the data set

 Most likely, the data set will not be in its most usable form, and you'll need to do some tidying up.
 There are quite a few things you might need to do, and it can take some time.
-But it's usually worth it, to spare yourself some headaches later.

-We'll go through the things you might need to do, one-by-one.
+But it's usually worth it, to spare yourself some later headaches.
+We'll go through the things you often need to do, one-by-one.

 # Adjusting column names

-Sometimes column names are not very informative, or are unnecessarily long, or contain spaces (which can be a pain to work with), and you'll probably want to change them.
+Sometimes column names are not informative, or are unnecessarily long, or contain spaces (which can be a pain to work with; you'll probably want to change them.
 It's good to use names that are informative but succinct, contain no spaces, and clearly demarcate the boundaries of words (if they contain multiple words).
 Here are some example changes:

 ```
 Before                    After